ollieeknight/bih-cubi-romagnani/README.md

 Your home directory is located at `/data/cephfs-1/home/users/$USER`.
 This space is limited to 1 GB and should only contain *links* to other folders.
 You can check your current location with the command `pwd`.

 ## Scratch Folder
-The scratch directory is at `/data/cephfs-1/home/users/$USER/scratch`, with a quota of 200 TB.
+The scratch directory is at `/data/cephfs-1/home/users/$USER/scratch`, with a quota of 20 TB.
 Note that files are automatically deleted after 2 weeks from their creation date.
 This is where you should run large data sets, such as sequencing runs and processing pipelines.

 ## Work Folder
-Your work directory can be found at `/data/cephfs-1/home/users/$USER/work`, with a hard quota of 1 TB.
+Your work directory can be found at `/data/cephfs-1/home/users/$USER/work`, with a hard quota of 1 TB _per group_.
 This space is designated for non-group personal use.

 ## Group Folder
 Communal programs, scripts, and reference genomes/files are stored in `/data/cephfs-1/home/groups/ag_romagnani/`.